exercism/typescript/CONTRIBUTING.md

 #### Syncing the exercise

 Syncing an exercise with _canonical data_: There is a [problem-specifications][problem-specifications] repository that holds test data in a standardised format.
 These tests are occasionally fixed, improved, added, removed or otherwise changed.
 Syncing an exercise consists of:

 - updating `tests.toml`;
 - updating the `<slug>.test.ts` file;
 - updating the `.meta/tests.toml` file, if the exercise that is being updated has test data in the [problem specifications repository][problem-specifications].
   The contents of this file can be updated using configlet, interactively;
 - match the `proof.ci.ts` file to still work with the new tests; and
 - regenerate the [`README.md`][doc-readme], should there be any changes.

 #### Improving or adding mentor notes

 [Mentor notes][mentor-notes] are the notes that are given to the mentors to guide them with mentoring.
 These notes _do not live in this repository_, but instead in the `website-copy` repository.
 Find their [contributing guidelines][contributing-website-copy] [here][contributing-website-copy].

 #### Improving or adding automated test analyzers

 Some exercises already have automated mentoring support.
 These automations don't live in this repository, but instead in the `typescript-analyzer` repository.
 Find their [contributing guidelines][contributing-typescript-analyzer] [here][contributing-typescript-analyzer].

 ## Documentation

 There is quite a bit of student-facing documentation, which can be found in the [`docs`][file-docs] folder.
 You may improve these files by making the required changes and opening a new Pull Request.

 ## Tools

 You'll need LTS or higher NodeJS in order to contribute to the _code_ in this respository.
 Run `yarn` in the root in order to be able to run the scripts as listed below.
 We use the following dependencies:

 - `shelljs` in order to provide shell interface to scripts
 - `eslint` for linting all code in the stub, test file and example file
 - `jest` to run all the test files on all example implementations
 - `babel` to transpile everything so it works _regardless of your version of NodeJS_.

-We also use `prettier` to format the files. **Prettier is _NOT_ installed when using `yarn install`**, because the CI will enforce a certain version.
-Instead use `npx babel-node scripts/format` to run prettier.
+We also use `prettier` to format the files.
+When possible, use `yarn format` to run prettier.
 If you want to auto-format using your editor, match the version in the GitHub Workflow `verify-code-formatting.yml`.

 ### Fetch configlet

 If you'd like to download [configlet][configlet], you can use the [`fetch-configlet`][bin-fetch-configlet] binary.
 It will run on Linux, Mac OSX and Windows, and download `configlet` to your local drive.
 Find more information about [configlet][configlet] [here][configlet].

 > If a track implements an exercise for which test data exists, the exercise _must_ contain a `.meta/tests.toml` file.
-The goal of the `tests.toml` file is to keep track of which tests are implemented by the exercise.
-Tests in this file are identified by their UUID and each test has a boolean value that indicates if it is implemented by that exercise.
+> The goal of the `tests.toml` file is to keep track of which tests are implemented by the exercise.
+> Tests in this file are identified by their UUID and each test has a boolean value that indicates if it is implemented by that exercise.

 A `tests.toml` file for a track's `two-fer` exercise looks like this: